 Vishen Lakhiani explains that your subconscious has the power to create physical changes within you on a molecular level.

-A recent study published in the Journal of Psychoneuroendocrinology confirms it.
-Researchers discovered that gene expression can change with meditation.
+A recent study published in the Journal of Psychoneuroendocrinology discovered that gene expression can change with meditation.
 That’s how powerful your subconscious mind is.

-Study participants meditated for eight hours, and after just eight hours, both physical and molecular level changes were observed in the participants.
-Your mind really does have the power to change you.
+In an experiment, study participants meditated for eight hours and saw both physical and molecular level changes observed in the body.
+Your mind really does have the power to change you inside out.

 In fact, in the medical community, it’s widely believed that many of today’s physical diseases are directly correlated with mental health.
 How your body feels is driven by your state of mind, which you can control.